 • Discovering new forms of cultural evolution that do not rely upon compliance and collusion with old orders

 Individual Focusing sessions are typically 50 minutes long.
 During a session the Focusing Practitioner or Therapist will guide you to invite your awareness into your body in order to access & learn from what your body knows about a specific problem or project.
-As well as face-to-face, these sessions are also effective using Skype (and other online applications) and by telephone.
+These sessions are offered online or in-person.

-Workshop training is always designed to teach both Focusing and Listening skills so that participants are empowered to extend this practice outside of professional sessions.
+Workshop training is always designed to teach both Focusing and Listening skills so that participants are empowered to extend this practice into their lives.
 Focusing becomes a way of being with oneself that does not depend upon continuing access to a professional teacher or therapist.
-Workshop participants who continue to practice Focusing in business and personal situations enhance their effectiveness in noticeable ways.

 Here is a brief magazine article describing Focusing as a process, written by Eugene Gendlin in 1970.